swooshoo/SpotifyDashboardWalkthrough/README.md

 Also added a webpage object that allowed the user to preview the song being selected in the dashboard directly on the browser.

 This project was meant to be a stepping stone into further Spotify-related dashboards.

+Later led a Tableau Visualization Workshop on campus to Tableau beginners and recreated this project live for students to try and follow along themselves.